Help re-write Australia’s first ‘fake news’ with this interactive documentary produced by SBS.

 Narragunnawali: Reconciliation in Schools and Early Learning curriculum resource

-This Kit was developed in consultation with the Board of Studies Teaching and Educational Standards NSW (BOSTES) to ensure that the competition meets NSW curriculum outcomes for Stages 3, 4 & 5.
+Many of these resources and activities have been developed in consultation with NSW Education Standards Authority (NESA) to ensure that the program meets NSW curriculum outcomes for Stages 3, 4 & 5.

 What we do